ayrapetovai/dfm/README.md

 This program is designed to maintain copies of configuration files from the home directory using a separate directory under a version control system.

-## System Requirements
-Linux kernel starting from 4.11 for the file creation time to be available.
-Filesystem one of: ufs2, zfs, ext4, btrfs, jfs.

 ## How Dotfile Managing is Performed

 ### Terminology